The RosettaOps Model¶

 Observe requires no write access to your cloud accounts.
 RosettaHub reads telemetry, inventory, and billing data only.
 Nothing in your environment is modified.

-Observe gives you real-time, multi-cloud visibility -- the single pane of glass that most organizations lack today.
+Observe gives you real-time, multi-cloud visibility -- the unified multi-cloud view that most organizations lack today.
 Many enterprises operate across two or more clouds with no unified cost or compliance view.
-Observe solves that immediately.
+Observe solves that immediately, and adds the real-time Monitoring Service so cost-vs-budget signals fire continuously rather than after the bill arrives.

 Capabilities¶